INGEOTEC/regional-spanish-models/docs/README.md

 Our _ALL_ model is learned from the entire corpora.

+OurBILMA models are also available in Huggingface <https://huggingface.co/guillermoruiz/bilma>

 **Note 1:** All BILMA models use a common <a href="http://geo.ingeotec.mx/~lgruiz/regional-models-bilma/vocab_file_All.txt">vocabulary file</a>.

 **Note 2:** You may need to use _save as_ link instead of just click for downloading models.